gmcninch-tufts/2024-Sp-Math087/course-assignments/PS06--2024-03-08--solutions.md

 	  there are *two* outgoing edges: `[n] --> [n+1]` and `[n-1] <--
 	  [n]`, both of which are labeled with probability 1/2.

-	  If you are standing in front of building
-	  `m`, the effect of a `heads` toss and of a `tails` toss depend on the *sign* of `m`.
+	  If you are standing in front of building `m` - so that the distance from building `0` is `|m|` - , the effect of a `heads` toss and of a `tails` toss depend on the *sign* of `m`.
 Namely, if `m>0` and you toss `heads`, you move one building to the right and hence increase your distance to the origin by one unit, and if you toss `tails`, you move one building to the left and hence decrease your distance to the origin by one unit.

 	  On the other hand, if `m<0` and you toss `heads`, your one-building to the right move *increases* your distance to the